Birkenhead War Memorial: History

 In 1922 Birkenhead's War Memorial Executive Committee organised a competition to design a war memorial for the town.
 There were 21 designs submitted and they were exhibited in the Birkenhead Art Gallery and Museum in February 1923.
 Of these, 20 were in the Classical style used by Edwin Lutyens for The Cenotaph in Whitehall, London.
 The designs were reviewed by Charles Reilly, the Professor at the Liverpool School of Architecture.
 Among the designs of which he approved was that of Lionel Budden, one of his former students, who was then a senior lecturer at the School of Architecture.
 The assessor for the competition was Major Gilbert Fraser, President of the Liverpool Architectural Society.
 He selected Budden's design, and this was approved by the committee.
 Budden appointed H. Tyson Smith as sculptor for the figures on the memorial, which was made by Joseph Davies of Birkenhead and H. A. Clegg and Sons of Chester.
 (Note: Budden and Tyson Smith were to work together later in the creation of the Liverpool Cenotaph, which was completed in 1930.)

 Initially it had been planned for the memorial to stand on the north side of Hamilton Square, which was vacant.
 However there was strong opinion that it should be on the east side of the square, opposite the Town Hall.
 This site was occupied by the Statue of John Laird, but it was agreed that the Laird statue should be moved to the west side of the square, and be replaced by the war memorial.
-The memorial was unveiled on 1 July 1925 by Sir Richard H. K. Butler, and the ceremony was attended by about 20,000 people.
+The memorial was unveiled on 5 July 1925 by Sir Richard H. K. Butler.
 Following the Second World War, the names of those who fell in that conflict were added to the memorial.

 In 1987, the monument was removed for 2 months for repair work.

 In 2013 the monument was cleaned and restored.